TrueFiEng/Waffle/README.md

 ```

 ### Compile
-To compile contracts simply type:
+To compile contracts type:
 ```sh
 npx waffle
 ```

-To compile using custom configuration file:
+To compile using a custom configuration file:
 ```sh
 npx waffle config.json
 ```